-(These are in compliance with the scope criteria for "Hatch and Catch" fisheries as defined in Table 1 A.iv of the FCR).
+(These are in compliance with the scope criteria for "Hatch and Catch" fisheries as defined in FCP Section 7.4).

 In the default tree, PI 1.1.2 is triggered for any score below 80 in PI 1.1.1.
 However, salmon fisheries may score below 80 in PI 1.1.1 for 3 reasons; due to reduced abundance, due to a failure to enumerate hatchery origin fish in spawning escapements, or a combination of both.